AAVision/traffic-balancer/README.md

 port: 3030 # Port that the reverse proxy will run on
 strict: true # strict mode for black-listing IPs
 log: true # save logs to file in log folder
+xss-protection: true # in default true it will add xss protection header to the requested sent from load balancer to the server.
 servers: #list of servers.
   -
     host: "http://localhost:9876"